bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 After this point it should be safe to disconnect the hard drive reader from the building system and remove the target hard drive from the reader.

-Note that we do not create the user Data partition (sdX8) in this procedure.
-This is because the Seagate Central will automatically detect that it is missing and it will be created as the unit boots up.

-Note however, that when a Seagate Central comes "fresh out of the box" a number of folders under the Public folder called "Music", "Photos" and "Videos" are included.
-These contain about half a Gigabyte of sample media files.
-These folders and sample media files are not automatically recreated using this procedure.
-If desired, you can create these folders manually once the Seagate Central is up and running.

 ### Reinstall the target hard drive and boot up the Seagate Central
 Reinsert the target hard drive in the Seagate Central by sliding it into